 J.R.A. offers this:

 “I use to have bad leg cramps after a hard day’s work.
 Then I read about mustard.
 It usually takes about 2-3 tablespoons.
-I wash the mustard down with water and then the cramps are gone.”
+I drink a glass of water after swallowing the mustard, and then the cramps are gone.”

 Ken in Virginia responds: